mhdSid/gulp/README.md

 which is the building phase.

-In the development phase all Typescript files are compiled, all Less files are converted to CSS, browser prefixes are added to the CSS file, all bowser components are added to the index.html, and all JS/CSS scripts are also added to the index.html.
-Two watchers are implemented to watch for all Typescript and Less changes in files.
+In the development phase all Typescript files are compiled, all Less files are converted to CSS, browser prefixes are added to the CSS file, all bower components are added to the index.html, and all JS/CSS scripts are also added to the index.html.
+In addition, two watchers are implemented to watch for all Typescript and Less changes in files.
+Any new .ts file will be compiled and added automatically to the index.html thourhg a specific additional watcher.
+Once it's deleted, it will be removed from the index.html.

 In the building phase images are compressed, HTML/CSS/JS files are minifed, fonts are copied to the build destination, angular dependencies get fixed, and html files are added to the angular template cache to minimize
 Ajax calls.